Mixing times of a Burnside process Markov chain on set partitions: Preliminaries

 The Burnside process is the special case obtained by setting $I = G$, $w_x(i)$ the uniform distribution on $G_x$, and $K_g(x,y)$ the uniform distribution on $X_g$.
-The motivation is that the group structure should make mixing time analysis more tractable.
-However the Burnside process has only been studied for a few special cases and the mixing time analysis in full generality remains a difficult open problem.
+The motivation for its study is that the group structure should make mixing time analysis more tractable.